qntm/t-a-i/README.md

 #### tai.oneToOne.atomicToUnix(atomic)

-Convertx a number of TAI milliseconds back to Unix milliseconds.
+Converts a number of TAI milliseconds back to Unix milliseconds.
 If the TAI time falls during the first part of an inserted leap second, it is not a "canonical" TAI instant, so throws an exception.

 ```javascript
 const atomic1 = 915_148_831_001 // 1999-01-01 00:00:31.001 TAI